on Monday, 13 March 2017.

 In the late nineties and early noughties, anyone who graced the Jeremy Kyle stage was sporting an item of clothing with the famous Burberry check pattern.
 It quickly became a status symbol for the ‘chav culture’, and the trouble that they were associated led to the pattern being banned from pubs and clubs across the UK.

-As you can imagine, this image was a huge problem for the brand and launched an aggressive strategy to counteract the negative perception.
-Young and cutting-edge British celebrities like Emma Watson featured in advertising campaigns which exploited their ‘britishness’ – intrinsically linked to the brand’s heritage.
+As you can imagine, this image was a huge problem for the brand, and launched an aggressive strategy to counteract the negative perception.
+Young and cutting-edge British celebrities like Emma Watson featured in advertising campaigns that exploited their ‘Britishness’ – intrinsically linked to the brand’s heritage.

 They also cut back the house-check pattern to 10% of products.

 So how do you begin this process?
 As mentioned earlier in this article, a re-brand is not to be taken lightly; a brand is more than its name, logo or marketing campaigns, it’s about a company’s identity.